joe-meyer/design-patterns/README.md

 # Overview
 The purpose of this repository is to illustrate various design patterns via C# implementations which developers can relate to.
 Each implementation can be found under it's corresponding directory within the DesignPatterns project.
-Every pattern will have a Client.cs file which illustrates the usage of the pattern.

 Note that while the XUnit project was added and tests were created these are by no means intended as a guideline for what good unit tests would look like, simply as a convenient way of allowing people to download the source and debug a pattern should they choose.